zhassman/ExtraFerm/README.md

 where $\theta_j$ is the angle of the $j$-th controlled-phase gate.

+## Use

+Users should interact with the simulator through interface.py

 ## Algorithms

 - **`raw_estimate()`** considers additive error $\epsilon$, failure probability $\delta$, and Born-rule probability upper bound $p$.
 This algorithm is best for general-purpose estimation of probabilities for moderate values of $\epsilon, \delta$.